winkjs/wink-eng-lite-web-model/README.md

 **winkNLP's English lite language model for Web Browsers**

 [<img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >](https://winkjs.org/)
 This is a pre-trained English language model for the winkjs NLP package — [winkNLP](https://winkjs.org/wink-nlp/).
 It is compatible with [browserify](https://www.npmjs.com/package/browserify) — easily create a bundle that you can serve up to the web browser in a single `<script>` tag or even build a mobile apps.
-Its gzipped size is under 1MB.
+Its gzipped size is ~1MB.

 It is an open-source language model, released under the MIT license.